Case citation: Supreme Court of India

+Neutral Citation

+A neutral citation system for Supreme Court judgments was implemented in 2023 to provide a uniform and permanent citation standard for its decisions, independent of any specific law reporter or commercial publisher.
+The initiative was announced by Chief Justice D. Y. Chandrachud to address the issue of multiple, inconsistent citations for the same judgment across different legal databases and publications.
+Each judgment is assigned a unique court-designated identifier, such as '2023 INSC 1', which consists of the year of the decision, the acronym 'INSC' for the Supreme Court of India, and a unique case number.

 National Judicial Reference System (NJRS)

 National Judicial Reference System (NJRS) is a project started by the Income-tax Department, Government of India.
 It has been envisaged as a tool to achieve efficiency in the tax litigation process of Income Tax Department (ITD).
 Within this project the Judicial Research & Reference System (JRRS) – JRRS is a repository of judicial orders as a single, indexed, searchable, cross-linked, database of Judgments / orders of ITAT, Authority of Advance Ruling (AAR), HC and SC.

 The Citation nomenclature followed within NJRS :